-Parkinson’s disease is a chronic disorder of the central nervous system (35).
+Parkinson’s disease is a chronic disorder of the CNS (

 Parkinson’s mainly affects movement and often includes tremors.
-There is no known cure for this disease, which makes prevention particularly important.
+There is no known cure for this condition, which makes prevention particularly important.

-A large review study reported a 29% lower risk of Parkinson’s disease in people who drank three cups of coffee per day.
-Consuming five cups didn’t seem to add much benefit, indicating that more is not necessarily better (
+A large review study reported a 29% lower risk of Parkinson’s disease in people who drank 3 cups of coffee per day.
+Consuming 5 cups didn’t seem to add much benefit, indicating that more is not necessarily better (

 When consumed in moderation, coffee can be very good for your brain.

-In the short-term, it may improve mood, vigilance, learning and reaction time.
-Long-term use may protect against brain diseases like Alzheimer’s and Parkinson’s.
+In the short-term, it may improve mood, vigilance, learning, and reaction time.
+Long-term use may protect against brain conditions like Alzheimer’s and Parkinson’s.

 Although many of these studies are observational — meaning they can’t prove cause and effect — they strongly suggest that coffee is good for your brain.

 However, moderation is key.
-When consumed in excess, caffeine can cause anxiety, jitters, heart palpitations and sleep problems (
+When consumed in excess, caffeine can cause anxiety, jitters, heart palpitations, and sleep problems (

 Some people are sensitive to caffeine, while others can drink many cups per day without any side effects.